petrovicfilip/ConwaysGOL/README.md

 # ConwaysGOL
 Conways game of life.
-Implemented in C.
+Implemented in C/C++.